he88/PyTorch-Mnist/README.md

 ```
 The trained model will be saved in the 'model' folder.
 ## Test
-If you want to test the performance of the trained model, you need to run it in the 'src' directory:
+If you want to test the performance of the trained model, you need to run it in the `src` folder:
 ```shell
 python test.py
 ```